suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

 Our database has other tables we could add to our system: `Ratings`, `Roles`, and `Actors`.

-Lets add a model for our ratings.
+Let's add a model for our ratings.

 ```csharp
 class Rating